sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

    docker run -p 8080:80 -p 2222:22 -it -e SNOPS_AUTOCLONE=0 f5devcentral/f5-super-netops-container:base

 2. Export your student account and short URL path variables.
-Your student account will be used to create an AWS console login as well as to tag all of the objects created in AWS so you can quickly identify them when when working in the AWS web console.
+Your student account will be used to create an AWS console login and tag all of the objects created in AWS so you can quickly identify them when working in the AWS web console.
 The short URL path will be used to grant access to the shared aws account both via the AWS API and as the password for the AWS web console.
 Replace the emailid and shortUrl values below with the student account name and decryption password assigned to you at the start of the lab.

-- Change to your home directory.
-- Clone the git repository for this lab.
-- Change to the working directory.
-- Run the f5-super-netops-install.sh script.

 Cut and paste the commands below to accomplish the steps above.